 If there is coolant under the car, if there is coolant smoke, or if more than 2 litres (approx. 2 quarts) have been filled, always call for recovery to avoid the risk of engine damage due to a defective cooling system when attempting to start the car.

 The coolant may be very hot.
 Never open the cap when the coolant is hot.
 If a top-up is required, unscrew the expansion tank cap slowly to allow any overpressure to disappear.

-Screw off the cap and top up with coolant.
-The coolant level must lie between the MIN and MAX marks on the expansion tank.
+Screw off the cap and top up with coolant if necessary.
+The coolant level must not exceed the yellow MAX mark inside the expansion tank.

 Reinstall the parts in reverse order.

 - Harmful if ingested.
 May cause organ (kidney) damage.

 - Use ready-mixed coolant as recommended by Volvo.
 If concentrated liquid is used, make sure that the ratio is 50 % coolant to 50 % water of an approved quality.